 is a period of downtime, at least 1 hour long, during which a character does nothing more strenuous than eating, drinking, reading, and tending to wounds.

 A character can spend one or more Hit Dice at the end of a Short Rest

 , up to the character’s maximum number of Hit Dice, which is equal to the character’s level.
 For each Hit Die spent in this way, the player rolls the die and adds the character’s Constitution

 modifier to it.
 The character regains Hit Points

 equal to the total.
 The player can decide to spend an additional Hit Die after each roll.
 A character regains some spent Hit Dice upon finishing a Long Rest

 A Long Rest

 is a period of extended downtime, at least 8 hours long, during which a character sleeps or performs light activity: reading, talking, eating, or standing watch for no more than 2 hours.
-If the rest is interrupted by a period of strenuous activity—at least 1 hour of walking, fighting, casting Spells
+If the rest is interrupted by a period of strenuous activity—at least 1 hour of walking, Fighting

 , or similar Adventuring